-DANGER: Never place hands or fingers in an airlock unless it has been disconnected and locked out using wooden blocks and/or probes.
-These should be placed in the airlock to prevent the rotor from turning in either direction.
+DANGER: Never place hands or fingers in an airlock, unless it has been disconnected and locked out and a wooden block has been placed in the airlock to prevent the rotor from turning.

-1. Turn off airlock and remove all potential energy sources following SOPs and lockout/tagout procedures before removing chain guard cover.

-2. Remove chain by loosening the idler sprocket and removing connecting link.
+Chain Maintenance

+NOTICE: Refer to Appendix 10 for clearance information.
+Some applications may require greater rotor clearance, please contact Kice Sales for assistance if unsure.
+Not to exceed 0.0079" clearance to comply with NFPA requirements.

+Chain service life will be maximized when installed and maintained properly.
+Most chains require regular lubrication.
+However, the chain supplied by Kice is factory lubricated and further lubrication is not needed except in extreme applications.
+Follow the recommend chain maintenance guidelines below.
-3. Confirm the sprockets are in good condition and teeth are not excessively worn.

-4. Confirm the chain is free of grit and debris and is in good condition.
-Pins and bushings should not have flat surfaces and should release smoothly from each sprocket while in motion.

-5. Verify all three sprockets are aligned in the same plane.
-The idler sprocket will determine the axial alignment plane.

-6. Adjust chain tension to allow chain deflection equal to 2% to 3% of shaft center distance.
+- 1. Turn off airlock and remove all potential energy sources following SOPs and lockout/tagout procedures before removing chain guard cover. - 2.
+Confirm the sprockets are in good condition and teeth are not excessively worn. - 3.
+Confirm the chain is free of grit and debris and is in good condition.
+Pins and bushings should not have flat surfaces and should release smoothly from each sprocket while in motion. - 4.
+Verify all three sprockets are aligned in the same plane.
+The idler sprocket will determine the axial alignment plane. - 5.
+Adjust chain tension to allow chain deflection equal to 2% to 3% of shaft center distance.

-Example: Shaft center distance=7 inches →Chain deflection ~ .175 inches
+Example: Shaft center distance=7 inches → Chain deflection .175 inches